 Updated February 15, 2021 – A common fear amongst seniors is falling at home.

-According to the World Health Organization, falls are one of the leading causes of emergency visits of people over 65 years of age.
+According to the World Health Organization, falls are one of the leading causes of emergency room visits of people over 65 years of age.
+Even active seniors can be susceptible.
 In fact, falls are the primary reason for injuries in the elderly.

 Statistics from the Centers for Disease Control and Prevention (CDC) reveal that 3 million elderly people are treated in emergency for fall injuries each year.
 When a senior falls, they are likely to suffer traumatic brain injuries, cuts, fractures, and broken bones.